 Claire has lived on MDI for nearly two decades and comes to Acadia Family Center with a wealth of fundraising, communications, and event planning experience.
 Some past employers include The Jackson Laboratory, Big Brothers/Big Sisters of Eastern Maine and The Mount Desert Nursery School.

 Jennifer came to AFC with more than 10 years of experience and expertise in the management of both small and large private entities.
-At AFC she manages the full range of administrative, logistical and operational duties in a wide variety of program areas including human resources, budgeting, information technology and property management.
+At AFC she manages the full range of finance, administrative, logistical and operational duties in a wide variety of program areas including human resources, budgeting, information technology and property management.
 She oversees the day-to-day operations of the agency.